 Television shows and movies tend to depict romantic relationships as easy-going unions involving two people who rarely have conflict.
 In reality, while most couples strive to have happy, world-stopping romances, no one can have a “perfect” relationship at all times.
 In today’s stressful and volatile world, cultivating positive and healthy relationships is becoming more and more challenging.
 Couples are facing big trials and small tribulations.
 Now, more than ever, it’s time to take a look at our personal relationships and work towards strengthening those special bonds.

-However, this is not something exclusive of the current health emergency.
-Romantic relationships are hard work.
 With everything going around you — your career, children, hobbies, and personal goals — it’s easy to lose sight of how much you care about your significant other.
 Especially when you’re going through a rough patch.

 5 Tips to Cultivate Healthy Relationships